Blue Line (Mumbai Metro): Background

 The Government of Maharashtra through the MMRDA, in order to improve the traffic and transportation scenario in Mumbai and to cater to the future travel needs in the next 2-3 decades began exploring the viability of various alternative mass transit systems which are efficient, economically viable and environment friendly.
 In this context, a detailed feasibility study was carried out under Indo-German technical co-operation by entrusting the consultancy work to Tewet in association with DE-Consult GmbH and Tata Consultancy Services, during 1997–2000.
 The study recommended a mass transit corridor from Andheri to Ghatkopar as potentially bankable and economically viable, after examining a number of alternative corridors and alignments.
 This study was updated by the MMRDA in May 2004.
 Meanwhile, the Delhi Metro Rail Corporation (DMRC) prepared the master plan for Mumbai Metro, wherein they recommended extending the Andheri-Ghatkopar section to Versova as part of the master plan and identified it as a priority corridor for implementation.
 The State Government declared the project as a "public vital infrastructure project" and designated the MMRDA as the Project Implementation Agency (PIA).
 The Versova-Andheri-Ghatkopar corridor was chosen as the first line in the master plan to be implemented.

 The Mumbai Suburban Railway connects Mumbai from north to south.
 However, east–west connectivity is poor.
 The Versova-Ghatkopar route had no suburban rail link and was serviced by either BEST buses, autos or taxis.
-Line 1 provides east–west rail connectivity between the Eastern and Western suburbs of Mumbai.
+Blue Line provides east–west rail connectivity between the Eastern and Western suburbs of Mumbai.
 It facilitates interchange between the Mumbai Suburban Railway and Mumbai Metro at Andheri and Ghatkopar stations.
 The line significantly reduces the journey time from Versova to Ghatkopar from 90–120 minutes to 21 minutes, and bypasses about 45 traffic signals.
 It also provides rail connectivity to the MIDC and SEEPZ.